kleros/archon/docs/archon-arbitrable.rst

 archon.arbitrable
 =================

-This package provides the functionality to interact with Arbitrable contracts.
+This package provides the functionality to interact with ``Arbitrable`` smart contracts.
+An arbitrable contract creates a dispute and enforces the ruling made by an arbitrator.
+Arbitrable contracts are also responsible for ``Evidence`` and ``MetaEvidence``.

+.. tip:: See `ERC 792 <https://github.com/ethereum/EIPs/issues/792>`_. for more information on ``Arbitrable`` contracts.

 ------------------------------------------------------------------------------